Breaking New Ground: STEM Feature Debuts at This Year's Sound of Speed Airshow

+The upcoming STEM Expo at the 2024 Sound of Speed Airshow and Open House on Sept.
+14 and 15 promises to be an exciting blend of education and entertainment, aiming to inspire the next generation of aviators, engineers, scientists and innovators.
+Although this is the first time the Sound of Speed Airshow has featured a STEM experience, it is sure to be nothing short of spectacular.

+Set against the backdrop of thrilling aerial displays, the expo will feature interactive exhibits and demonstrations that bring the wonders of science, technology, engineering and mathematics to life.

-The Air Force features a display called the Hangar at an event.
-The guests can use VR to perform an in-flight refueling mission, test and modulate jet engines, and control the landing gear of a jet.
-(Courtesy photo)
+The expo will showcase the KC STEM Alliance and the FIRST Robotics display, along with a demonstration of STEM education by the St. Joseph School District.
+Missouri University of Science and Technology will present a small robotics exhibit.
+The Air Force will feature a display called the Hangar where guests can use VR to perform an in-flight refueling mission, test and modulate jet engines, and control the landing gear of a jet.
+Attendees can also view five Tesla vehicles, including the Cybertruck, and explore a display by the local pilot academy, FlyTech.
+This is just a sampling of the various STEM displays guests will experience at the show.

+“We're not just putting on a show; we're lighting the spark of curiosity in the next generation,” said Capt.
+Jake King, air show director.
+“Our STEM display is here to inspire young minds, showing them that the science and technology behind these aircraft is within their reach.
+We want to make sure that the excitement of flight leads to a passion for learning and innovation.”

+With something for everyone, the STEM Expo at the air show is set to be an exciting event that blends the thrill of flight with the joy of discovery, offering a unique opportunity for attendees to explore the wonders of STEM in a fun and engaging environment.

 |Date Taken: